-- Government-issued photo identification such as a driver’s license or passport
+- Government-issued photo identification, such as a driver’s license or passport

-- Social security card or number
+- Social Security card or number

 - Official statements for all your federal and private loans

-If anything is missing, the lender will notify you.
+If applying with a cosigner, you’ll also need to provide that person’s information.
+The lender will notify you if anything is missing.
 You can also call or chat with customer service if you have any questions.